IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 from here you can modify the source code to have any function you like!

 {% hint style="success" %}
 Well done!
-You now can fully use the web UI to create and manage new actions as you did in the CLI.
+You now can use the web UI to create and manage new actions as you did in the CLI.
 {% endhint %}